 As the world continues to urbanize, humans are getting disconnected from nature.
 Nature has always been an integral part of human lives and even our structures.
-This human instinct is to be drawn towards nature is known as biophilia and a biophilic interior space can reduce stress, improve cognitive function and creativity, improve well-being and help in healing faster.
+This human instinct is to be drawn towards nature is known as biophilia and biophilic interior space can reduce stress, improve cognitive function and creativity, improve well-being and help in healing faster.
 Biophilic design articulates the relationship between nature, it reconnects us with nature and can effectively help in improving our well-being.
-It is nurturing, calming and inspiring.
+It is nurturing, calming, and inspiring.

 Nature in a space does not mean just potted plants, water fountains, etc. It can be in the form of direct, physical, and ephemeral presence and can include plant life, water, and animals along with natural airflow, sounds, scents, views, and other elements.
 A biophilic interior design uses these elements to create meaningful and direct connections through diversity, movement, and multisensory interactions.

 Visual Connection – Stunning views of the outside world offer a visual connection with nature, elements of nature, living systems, and natural processes.
 Looking onto a pristine, green landscape or even potted plants and flower beds around you can be extremely stimulating and comforting.
 It can help in refocusing, mood improvement, and boosting creativity and energy.
 According to research by Brown, Barton, and Gladwell in 2013, viewing nature for ten minutes prior to experiencing a mental stressor has shown to stimulate heart rate variability and parasympathetic activity.
 Looking at natural vegetation, the natural flow of water, animals, and insects, soil and earth, green wall, koi ponds, etc are a few examples of visual connection with nature.